johnh865/americans4representation/src/site/index.md

 2. **Vote** in every [**primary election**](https://en.wikipedia.org/wiki/Primary_elections_in_the_United_States), every time.

 4. **Politics is a team sport.
-Get organized.** Use the *division of labor* to maximize your impact.
+Get organized.** Use the *division of labor* to strategically coordinate your voting.

 5. Participate even if you don’t have time to participate. **Delegate** your wishes out to friends, leaders, and those you trust.